-The Minnesota Vikings will try to get one step closer to securing a playoff spot when they visit the Detroit Lions in Week 16.
-The two NFC North rivals will kick off at 1:00 EST on Sunday, December 23, at Ford Field in Detroit.
+The Minnesota Vikings will try to quickly rebound from Monday’s loss to the Seahawks when they come home in Week 14 for an NFC North rivalry game with the Detroit Lions.
+Kickoff is set for 1:00 EST on Sunday, December 8 at U.S. Bank Stadium in Minneapolis.
 Fans in local markets can watch the game on Fox.

 Current betting odds have the Vikings favored by 13 points at home.
 There is also an over/under of 43 points.
 Click here to get a complete list of the Week 14 NFL betting odds.

 After Monday’s loss in Seattle, the Vikings find themselves a game behind the Packers in the NFC North standings.
 In fairness, Minnesota has won six of their last eight games and sits at 8-4 heading into the final quarter of the season.
 However, that record is only good enough to give them a one-game cushion for the last Wild Card spot in the NFC.
 The Vikings, of course, are still hoping to catch Green Bay and will get a chance to host the Packers in Week 16.
 But they also need to take care of business in their other games if they want to secure a playoff spot.

 Meanwhile, Detroit’s season continues to go down the tubes.
 The Lions are now using third-string quarterback David Blough and are in the midst of a five-game losing streak after falling at home to the Bears on Thanksgiving.
 It’s worth noting that all five losses during that stretch have come by eight points or less.
 Alas, the Lions have just one win in their last nine games, which will likely have Matt Patricia on the hot seat late in the season.
 Patricia needs to find a way to win a couple of games late in the season if he wants to keep his job.
 Otherwise, the Lions could fall into the discussion for the worst team in the NFL this year alongside the Bengals, Giants, and Redskins.